ktorio/ktor-documentation/topics/server-html-dsl.md

    This template exposes the `articleTitle`, `articleText` and `list` properties, whose values will be inserted inside the `article`.

-4. To provide list values as the template we need another class:
+4. To provide a list of values as the template, create the following new class:
    ```kotlin
    ```
    {src="snippets/html-templates/src/main/kotlin/com/example/Application.kt" include-lines="64-83"}